Otoplasty (Ear surgery)

 Ear surgery (technically known as Otoplasty) is generally performed to set prominent ears back closer to the head and reduce the size of large ears.

 Surgery may also be helpful for “lop ear,” “cupped ear” and “shell ear,” large or stretched earlobes, torn ear lobes and lobes with creases.
-The desired effect is normal appearing ears with regular folds and shape.
+The ultimate goal is aesthetically pleasing ears with regular folds and shape.

-The procedure is generally performed under a general anesthetic, and takes from two to three hours.
+The procedure is generally performed under a general anaesthetic and takes from two to three hours.
 During surgery, incisions are made just behind the ear in the ears’ natural folds.
-Some cartilage and skin is usually removed and then the cartilage is set back with permanent sutures.
+Some cartilage and skin is usually removed and then the remaining cartilage is set back with permanent sutures.